 Knowhow Editor

 Jo used to work at a radio station, telling off presenters for swearing on air, but has recently quit to pursue her dream of being the funniest children’s writer in the world.
 She has finished four books to date, which are too good for publication.
 Jo does not photograph well.
+Follow her on Twitter.

 Subeditors

 Fran is a journalist and copywriter, works for a health charity, does the bookkeeping for her husband's business and runs a popular book club at her local primary school.
 She has three children and a dog.
 In her spare time she's redrafting a middle grade fantasy which was longlisted for the Bath Children's Novel Award last year.
-You can say hello on Twitter @journalistfran.

 Joan lives in Cambridgeshire and, after spending 25 years in the publishing arm of RNIB where she turned other people's stories into braille, large print and audio, she decided to turn her hand to writing her own.
 Picture books are her passion and she finds inspiration comes best when there's a healthy supply of tea and biscuits on tap.
-Follow her on Twitter @joan_longstaff
+Follow her on Twitter.

 Writers & Columnists